Scaling dynamics of the ultracold Bose gas: Applications

 For the harmonic oscillator ground state with oscillator lengths $\alpha_\ii\equiv(\hbar/m\omega_\ii)^{1/2}$, $\langle p_\ii^2\rangle = \hbar^2/(2\alpha_\ii)^2$, and $\langle x_\ii^2\rangle = \alpha_\ii^2/2$, the scaling dynamics approach the constant rate $ \bar\sigma_\ii=\omega_\ii$.

-We numerically simulate ideal gas expansion for a system with trap frequencies $\omega_x:\omega_y:\omega_z=3:2:1$.
+We numerically simulate ideal gas expansion for a system with trap frequencies $(\omega_x,\omega_y,\omega_z)=(3,2,1)$.
 We work in length and time units of $\alpha_z$ and $1/\omega_z$ respectively.
-We evolve an initial domain $(L_x,L_y,L_z)=5(\alpha_x,\alpha_y,\alpha_z)$, with $(N_x,N_y,N_z)=(64,64,64)$ points.
-Integrating the scaling dynamics equations numerically up to $t=5/\omega_z$, we observe the evolution expected from the scaling dynamics equations, shown in Fig.~\ref{fig1}.
-The aspect ratios are also seen to invert for long expansions, with timescale set by $1/\omega_z$, the longest trap period of our chosen parameters.
-The aspect ratio inversion is due to the mapping of initial momentum information into the final position distribution after long expansion times.
-We stress that the equations are stable, allowing numerical integration to be performed accurately for arbitrary expansion times.
+We evolve an initial anisotropic domain $(L_x,L_y,L_z)=5(\alpha_x,\alpha_y,\alpha_z)$, with $(N_x,N_y,N_z)=(64,64,64)$ points.
+Integrating the scaling dynamics equations numerically up to $t=20/\omega_z$, we observe the evolution shown in Fig.~\ref{fig1}.
+The aspect ratios are seen to invert for long expansions, with timescale set by $1/\omega_z$, the longest trap period of our chosen parameters.
+The aspect ratio inversion is due to the well-known mapping of initial momentum information into the final position distribution.
+Note that the equations are numerically stable, allowing simulation of arbitrary expansion times.

-Free expansion can give further insight into the scaling dynamics equations.
-Without interactions and external potential, we have

-where there is no obvious analytical solution.
-However, in lab frame coordinates, the $\sigma_\ii(t)$ equation is equivalent to